anynines/a9s-cli-v2/Backlog.md

         * DONE: Create command `a9s create pg restore ...`
         * DONE: Generate a YAML manifest
         * DONE: Apply the YAML manifest
-        * Test manually
+        * DONE: Test manually
-        * Add tests to the e2e test suite
+        * DONE: Add tests to the e2e test suite
         * This completes the backup / restore cycle.
     * Backup: A failed backup should be indicated to the user.
     * Restore: A failed restore should be indicated to the user.